TobyLynas/SteamLibraryCompare/README.md

 For additional info, see [`api/README.md`](api/README.md).

 ## Client:

-To run the React client, enter the `client/` directory and run `npm run dev`.
-The client server will then run on [http://localhost:3000](http://localhost:3000).
+To run the client app, enter the `client2/` directory and run `npm run dev`.
+The client dev server will then start at [http://localhost:5173](http://localhost:5173).

-Requires environent variables to be configured (see [api/.env.example](./client/.env.example)).
+Requires environent variables to be configured (see [`client2/.env.example`](./client2/.env.example)).